Skip to content

 This is deeply relevant for men in Australia, where the cultural blueprint for masculinity still leans heavily on stoicism, productivity, and control.
 From the boardroom to the barbie, men are taught to soldier on, to hold it together.
 But midlife refuses to be muscled through.
 It asks for a different kind of courage: the courage to surrender.

-In this space of unraveling, Whyte’s poetic reflections meet beautifully with Derek Mahon’s quietly powerful poem, Everything is Going to be All Right.
+In this space of unravelling, Whyte’s poetic reflections meet beautifully with Derek Mahon’s quietly powerful poem, Everything is Going to be All Right.
 Mahon writes:

 There will be dying, there will be dying,